oracle-livelabs/partner-solutions/sample-livelabs-templates/sample-workshop/introduction/introduction.md

 This introduction covers the complete "parent" workshop.
 Use this text to set up the story for the workshop.
 Be engaging - what will the learner get from spending their time on this workshop?

-Estimated Workshop Time: -- hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Time: -- hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)

 *You may add an option video, using this format: [](youtube:YouTube video id)*